Sign up to follow our blog and get Sheriff's Office crime news, press releases and special events all in one place!

 For up to date information on North Roosevelt Boulevard Construction: Click on www.fdotmonroe.com/keywest or contact Dean Walters, at firstname.lastname@example.org or 305-849-1474.

-NEXT Meeting of the CJMHSA Planning Council of the CJMHSA Reinvestment 2010 Implementation Grant was scheduled at the January 9, 2014 meeting for Thursday, 3-6-14 at 10am.
+NEXT Meeting of the CJMHSA Planning Council of the CJMHSA Reinvestment 2010 Implementation Grant was scheduled at the March 6, 2014 meeting for Thursday, May 8, 2014, at 10am.
 The meeting will be held in the 2nd Floor Conference Room at the Monroe County Sheriff's Headquarters Building, 5525 College Road, Key West, Fl 33040.
-Please let me know if you will be attending as a Planning Council Member or your Alternate will be attending for you.
+Please respond as to whether you will be attending as a Planning Council Member or if your Alternate will be attending for you.

 ADA ASSISTANCE: If you are a person with a disability who needs special accommodations in order to participate in this proceeding, please contact the County Administrator's Office, by phoning (305) 292-4441, between the hours of 8:30 a.m. - 5:00 p.m., no later than five (5) calendar days prior to the scheduled meeting; if you are hearing or voice impaired, call “711”.